hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 diff --git a/reference.md b/reference.md
 index 87a20cc..6260be6 100644
 --- a/reference.md
-+++ b/reference.md
-@@ -1,6 +1,6 @@
- ---
- layout: reference
--permalink: /reference/
-+title: Reference
- ---

- ## Glossary
-diff --git a/setup.md b/setup.md
-index e5c3cf4..bc92b52 100644
---- a/setup.md
-+++ b/setup.md
-@@ -1,7 +1,6 @@
- ---
- layout: page
- title: Setup
--permalink: /setup/
- ---

- This lesson requires a working spreadsheet program.
-If you don't have a spreadsheet program already, you can use LibreOffice.
-It's a free, open source spreadsheet program.
+<snip></snip> etc.
 ```

-6. To fix differences in your upstream gh-pages branch you can FORCE (`-f`) the push upstream to that branch.
+6. To ***fix differences*** in your upstream gh-pages branch you can FORCE (`-f`) the push upstream to that branch.
+This obliterates differences (good or bad) between your local repos, and your Github (online) repos.

+# Just make sure you don't do this to a Carpentries repo if you are a maintainer with write privledges!!!

 ```
 $ git push -f upstream gh-pages